-On June 26, 2013, the Bank's Board of Directors, in the exercise of the delegation conferred upon it by the Annual General Shareholders' Meeting held on March 27, 2013, and pursuant to the article 184° of the General Law, unanimously resolved to commit the capitalization of S/.400 million of the 2013 profits.
-The formalization of this commitment will become effective during the General Shareholders' Meeting to be held in March 2014.
+On June 26, 2013, and September 26, 2013 the Bank's Board of Directors, in the exercise of the delegation conferred upon it by the Annual General Shareholders' Meeting held on March 27, 2013, unanimously resolved to commit the capitalization and other reserves of S/.400 million and S/.150 million of the 2013 profits, respectively.
+The formalization of these commitments will become effective during the General Shareholders' Meeting to be held in March 2014.